Injsted/next-template/README.md

 - `style: format code with Prettier`
 - `refactor: simplify API endpoint logic`

+**Breaking Changes**:

+To indicate a breaking change, you can include `BREAKING CHANGE:` in the commit body, or use a `!` in the type or scope, and describe the change.
+This ensures that breaking changes are clearly communicated.

+**Examples of Breaking Changes**:

+1. Using `BREAKING CHANGE:` in the commit body:
+    ```
+    feat: update authentication flow

+    BREAKING CHANGE: The authentication flow has been updated to support OAuth 2.0.
+This change requires updating the client configuration.
+    ```

+2. Using `!` in the type or scope:
+    ```
+    feat!: update authentication flow to support OAuth 2.0
+    ```
+   or
+    ```
+    feat(auth)!: update authentication flow to support OAuth 2.0
+    ```

 ### How It Works

 Whenever you make a commit, Husky will automatically run CommitLint to check your commit message.
 If the commit message